 Through the continued efforts conducted via the Orange County Local Partnership Agreement, RCOC continues collaborating with school districts, Department of Rehabilitation, community colleges, and service providers in reaching out to businesses regarding the benefits of including individuals with developmental disabilities in their workforce.
-This collaborative work includes the two adult service model Project SEARCH programs (located at CHOC Children's in Orange, and UCI Medical Center in Orange) that have been developed in Orange County.
+This collaborative work includes the three adult service model Project SEARCH programs (located at CHOC Children's in Orange, UCI Medical Center in Orange, and Kaiser Permanente in Anaheim) that have been developed in Orange County.
 With everyone working together, many untapped Competitive Integrated Employment opportunities for the people we serve are being identified and Orange County businesses are benefitting!

-(A. Cazares RCOC/2018)
+(A. Cazares RCOC/2019)